A decompositional framework for process theories in spacetime: What is needed to decide embeddability?

 \end{restatable} In analogy to the above nomenclature, for some $R \in \mathcal{R}_\mathtt{F}$, we will say that $R$ is a minimal representative of $\mathtt{F}$.

 \Cref{minrep} also immediately gives us a useful criterion to check if an arbitrary partial order is a minimal representative. \begin{restatable}{coro}{mincrit} Let $T \in \mathcal{T}_{\MINO}$.
-Then $T$ is a minimal representative iff for all $S, S' \in T$ all FOP maps $\mathcal{E}: S \rightarrow S'$ are relabellings. \end{restatable} \begin{proof} ``$\Rightarrow$'': Since $T$ is a minimal representative and $S \sim S'$, by \cref{minrep}, $\mathcal{E}$ is FOE.
+Then $T$ is a minimal representative iff for all $S, S' \in T$ all FOP maps $\mathcal{E}: S \rightarrow S'$ are relabellings\footnote{We note here that if $S$ and $S'$ belong to the same FPO type, this means by definition that there exists a relabelling $\mathcal{E}: S \rightarrow S'$.
+However, this does not imply a priori that all FOP maps from $S$ to $S'$ are relabellings.
+For example, think of the FPO type corresponding to an input and a single internal element connected to it.
+Then, mapping both the input and the internal element to the input defines a valid FOP map but is not a relabelling as it is not surjective}. \end{restatable} \begin{proof} ``$\Rightarrow$'': Since $T$ is a minimal representative and $S \sim S'$, by \cref{minrep}, $\mathcal{E}$ is FOE.
 Further, $|S| = |S'|$ as they have the same order type, which implies that $\mathcal{E}$ is bijective and thus a relabelling.